Yarn Types : What Type of Yarn Suits Your Needs

 There are different types of wool yarn, and each one is suitable for a different kind of project.
 The most common ones according to type are:

-Medium-weight, heavy-worsted, bulky yarns – these three types have a thickness that ranges between 12st/25g (superfine) and 15st/125g (bulky).
-These kinds of yarns can be used in the creation of either fine or thick garments with ease.
+Medium-weight, heavy-worsted, and bulky yarns have a thickness that ranges between 12 stitches per 25 grams (superfine) and 15 stitches per 125 grams (bulky).
+These kinds of yarns work well for creating both fine and thick garments.

-The different types of wool yarn are classified by the percentage that it contains:
+Manufacturers classify the different types of wool yarn by the percentage of wool content:

 - 25% Wool

-This type typically has a light texture, but it’s also not very durable, so you don’t really want to use this for anything other than decorative purposes.
+This type has a light texture, but it is not very durable, so it is best used for decorative purposes rather than wearable items.

 - 50% Wool

-Usually slightly rough feeling with an uneven surface due to its low luster; it can withstand frequent usage because of its durability.
+This blend has a slightly rough feeling with an uneven surface due to its low luster.
+The durability of this blend withstands frequent usage.

 - 75% Wool

-Softest kind of wool yarn, which produces a lot of heat when worn during the winter months as well as being easy to maintain due to the fact that dirt does not stick.
-This is a perfect yarn for knitting chunky blankets if you’ve got the big blanket knitting needles.
+This is the softest kind of wool yarn, which generates more heat when worn during winter months.
+It’s easy to maintain because dirt does not stick to it.
+This is a perfect yarn for knitting chunky blankets if you have the big blanket knitting needles.

 Advantages of Using Wool Yarns